 This involves using a home testing kit to send off some samples of your stool to be tested for the presence of blood.

-This can help detect bowel cancer before symptoms appear, making it easier to treat and improving the chances of surviving the condition.
+This can help detect bowel cancer before symptoms appear, making it easier to treat and improving the chances of survival.

 Read more about bowel cancer screening.

 Page last reviewed: 02/09/2014